phalcon/documentation/docs/encryption-crypt.md

 ### Hash Algorithm

-The getter `getHashAlgo()` returns the hashing algorithm used by the component.
-If none has been explicitly defined by the setter `setHashAlgo()` the `sha256` will be used.
+The getter `getHashAlgorithm()` returns the hashing algorithm used by the component.
+If none has been explicitly defined by the setter `setHashAlgorithm()` the `sha256` will be used.
 If the hash algorithm defined is not available in the system or is wrong, a [Phalcon\Encryption\Crypt\Exception][crypt-exception] will be thrown.

-You can always get an array of all the available hashing algorithms for your system by calling `getAvailableHashAlgos()`.
+You can always get an array of all the available hashing algorithms for your system by calling `getAvailableHashAlgorithms()`.

 ### Keys